Grzejdziok/Evolutionary-language-competition/README.md

 gradle build
 ```
 The "jar" directory will contain a new version of the jar executable file of the program.
 There will be also a directory named ".gradle" which serves for build purposes of Gradle.
-#### Dependencies
+### Dependencies
 The project makes use of several external libraries.
-All of them are provided below:
+All of them are listed below:
 - [Lombok, version 1.18.4](https://projectlombok.org/)
 - [Apache Commons CLI, version 1.4.0](https://commons.apache.org/proper/commons-cli)
 - [jackson-core, version 2.9.7](https://github.com/FasterXML/jackson-core)